Peloton Interactive: Safety recall in 2023

 In May 2023, the Consumer Product Safety Commission announced the recall of 2.2 million of the company's Model PL01 exercise bicycles (introduced in 2018 and still a current production product) after 35 reports of seat posts breaking, including 13 reports of injuries that included one fractured wrist, lacerations and bruising.
 Owners of the devices were told to "immediately stop using" them until they could be repaired.

+Acquisitions

+In 2025, Peloton acquired Breathwrk, an app used to guide users through breathing exercises.

+In 2026, the company acquired Skōp to increase its Pilates offerings.